apify/crawlee/README.md

     userId: String,

     // Authentication token representing privileges given to the act run,
-    // which can be passed to Apifier API calls
+    // it can be passed to various Apifier APIs.
     token: String,

     // Date when the act was started